Blotch3D/Blotch3D/README.md

 test.
 But AlphaTestEffect does not support directional lights, as are supported in BasicEffect.
 So, don't bother with AlphaTestEffect unless you don't care about the directional lights (i.e. you are using only emission lighting).
+(If you do want to use AlphaTestEffect, see online for details.)

 For these reasons Blotch3D includes a custom shader file called BlBasicEffectAlphaTest (to be held in code as a BlBasicEffect object) that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
 See the SpriteAlphaTexture example to see how it is used.
-Essentially your program must do the following:
+Essentially you must do the following:

 1. Copy the "BlBasicEffectAlphaTest.mgfxo" (or
     "BlBasicEffectAlphaTestOGL.mgfxo" for platforms that use OpenGL)